Iyad Ag Ghaly

-Iyad Ag Ghaly (إياد أغ غالي, sometimes romanised as Ag Ghali), also known as Abū al-Faḍl (أبو الفضل), is a Tuareg militant from Mali's Kidal Region.
+Iyad Ag Ghaly (إياد أغ غالي, sometimes romanised as Ag Ghali; born 1954), also known as Abū al-Faḍl (أبو الفضل), is a Tuareg Islamist militant from Mali's Kidal Region.
 He has been active in Tuareg rebellions against the Malian government since the 1980s – particularly in the early 1990s.
-In 1988, founded the Popular Movement for the Liberation of Azawad.
-In the latest episode of the Tuareg upheavals in 2012, he featured as the founder and leader of the Islamist militant group Ansar Dine.
+In 1988, he founded the Popular Movement for the Liberation of Azawad.
+In 2012, he featured as the founder and leader of the Islamist militant group Ansar Dine.
+He then became the founder and leader of Jama'at Nasr al-Islam wal-Muslimin, which was formed in 2017 from a merger of Ansar Dine and other Islamist groups.

 Born in 1954 into a noble family of the Ifogha tribal group (an influential Tuareg clan in the Kidal region), his gift for strategic thinking allegedly earned him the nickname, the Strategist.
-Sometime between 2005 and 2008, he was appointed as one of Mali's diplomats to Saudi Arabia.
+In 2008, he was appointed as one of Mali's diplomats to Saudi Arabia.

+Although he would eventually distance himself from music, Ag Ghaly was formerly a musician associated with the group Tinariwen.